 Capstone Project: Students will spend 100 hours on an individualized rotation/project addressing dietetics and cultural diversity in a Chicago area community (integrated undergraduate).
 They will write a literature review, abstract, research proposal or grant application and present at a Seminar on Diversity, Food and Social Justice.

 Seminar IV: Students will demonstrate professional writing skills in preparing professional communications.
 Students will be able to identify and describe business and management theories required to deliver programs and quality food and nutrition services.
-They will Students will participate in preparation and review activities for the Registered Dietitian (RD) examination.
+They will participate in preparation and review activities for the Registered Dietitian (RD) examination.

-The Program follows Dominican University Academic calendar plus one week prior fall class start date for orientation and no spring break from supervised practice hours.
+The Program follows the Dominican University Academic calendar plus one week prior fall class start date for orientation and no spring break from supervised practice hours.

 In order to graduate and sit for the RDN Examination, students must complete both the requirements for the ACEND accredited BS in Nutrition and Dietetics or the Certificate Program and complete the 1200 hour Supervised Practice, earning a Verification Statement from the Program Director.